Amy Palmiero-Winters: Ultramarathons

-By 2009, Palmiero-Winters had decided to switch from marathons to the more demanding ultramarathons, which are races longer than the marathon distance of 26.2 miles.
-She would run ten ultramarathons between 2009 and 2010, finishing first in the female division at the Heartland 100 Mile in October 2009 and finishing first overall at the Arizona Road Racers Run to the Future twenty-four-hour race on December 31, 2009 by running 130.4 miles during the allotted time.
+In 2009, Palmiero-Winters decided to switch from marathons to ultramarathons.
+She ran ten ultramarathons between 2009 and 2010, finishing first in the female division at the Heartland 100 Mile in October 2009 and finishing first overall at the Run to the Future 24-hour race on December 31, 2009, by running 130.4 miles during the allotted time.
 It was the first time an amputee had won an ultramarathon.

-After this performance, Palmiero-Winters was named to the US ultrarunning team for the IAU 24-Hour Ultramarathon World Championships in Brive, France.
+Palmiero-Winters was named to the US ultrarunning team for the IAU 24-Hour Ultramarathon World Championships in Brive, France in 2010.
 It was the first time an amputee had been named to a United States able-bodied championship team.
-On May 17, 2010, she finished 18th in the female division at the World Championships, running 123.99 miles.
+On May 17, she finished 18th in the female division at the World Championships, running 123.99 miles.

 Palmiero-Winters' next race was the Western States Endurance Run on June 26, 2010.
 She became the first amputee to finish the 100-mile race.
 By finishing in 27:43:10, she received the bronze buckle presented to runners who finish in under thirty hours.

 In 2011 Palmiero-Winters became the first female amputee to finish the Badwater Ultramarathon.
 She had a finish time of 41:26:42.

 In 2019 she became the first female amputee to finish the Marathon Des Sables.